98th Pennsylvania Infantry Regiment: Service history

-Perhaps most famous for its service at Salem Heights, Virginia, the 98th Pennsylvania had its initial combat experience in the Battle of Williamsburg.
+Perhaps most famous for its service at Salem Church, Virginia, the 98th Pennsylvania had its initial combat experience in the Battle of Williamsburg.
 In addition, the regiment fought at Fredericksburg, Gettysburg, and Appomattox, among other engagements.
 The Regiment was part of 2nd Division, VI Corps, under George W. Getty which was dispatched to hold an important intersection during the Battle of the Wilderness.
 The 98th was also present at the surrender of General Robert E. Lee.

 Casualties

-The regiment sustained a significant number of casualties during its service tenure, including during the Battle of Fort Stevens on July 12, 1864.
-Ballier, in fact, was one of those wounded during the engagement, a military encounter in which President Abraham Lincoln was also nearly injured by Confederate fire while standing on a parapet surveying the action.
+The regiment sustained a significant number of casualties during its service tenure, including 9 Officers and 112 Enlisted men killed and mortally wounded, and 1 Officer and 72 Enlisted men by disease.
+During the Battle of Fort Stevens on July 12, 1864.
+Colonel Ballier was one of those wounded during the engagement, a military encounter in which President Abraham Lincoln was also nearly injured by Confederate fire while standing on a parapet surveying the action.
 After having sustained a gunshot wound to his right ankle on May 3, he then also sustained a gunshot wound to his right thigh at Fort Stevens.